apache/ignite/modules/platforms/python/docs/readme.rst

 `pytest` option.

-Since failover, SSL and authentication examples are meant to be controlled by user or depends on special configuration of the Ignite cluster, they can not be automated.
+Since failover, SSL and authentication examples are meant to be controlled by user or depend on special configuration of the Ignite cluster, they can not be automated.

 Documentation